Wabtey/VV-ISTIC-TP2/exercises/no-getter.md

 Include in this repository the code of your application.
 Remove all unnecessary files like compiled binaries.
 See the [instructions](../sujet.md) for suggestions on the projects to use.

+> [!WARNING]
-*Disclaimer* In a real project not all fields need to be accessed with a public getter.
+> *Disclaimer* In a real project not all fields need to be accessed with a public getter.